Designations Congruent with Things: Chapter 23

 “Are you living with Dr. Gottlieb?”
 Mako asks.

-“Heyyy,” Newt says, in unconcealed exhaustion that he tries to correct by manifesting indignation out of the ether with limited success.
+“Heyyy,” Newt says with unconcealed exhaustion that he tries to correct by manifesting indignation out of the ether with limited success.
 “I pay rent.
-We are living together.
+We live together.
 With each other.
 I’m not living with him.
-I’m independently wealthy now through a quirk of the cultural zeitgeist, Mako, okay.
+I’m independently wealthy now through a quirk of the cultural zeitgeist, Mako, okay?
 It’s totally normal.”

 “Yes,” Mako agrees.
 “I’m sure that it is.”

 “He likes me, it turns out,” Newt adds.
-“He didn’t dramatically and eloquently confess it to me or anything likesome people I could name, but it is, nevertheless, a reproducible phenomenon.
-I am not sure if you knew that.
+“He didn’t dramatically and eloquently confess it to me or anything like some people I could name, but it is, nevertheless, a reproducible phenomenon.
+I’m not sure if you knew that.
 But it’s a thing.
 And active, ongoing thing.”

 “Myeah,” Newt says.
-“So, speaking of not-alone-ness, what is the deal with ‘Raleigh,’ I think you said it was.
-Was that his name.
+“So, speaking of not-alone-ness, what’s the deal with ‘Raleigh,’ I think you said it was?
+Was that his name?
 Yeah, so what’s the story there because—“

 “No,” Mako says.